chihkaiw/watchyou/README.md

-Watch You Android poriject Version 1
+Watch You Android project Version 1